timmyloos/Sudoku/README.md

 ## About
 This project is a fully interactive Sudoku game built with Python and Pygame.
 Players can select difficulty levels, solve puzzles, and receive feedback on their performance.
 > Features:
-* ✅Multiple Difficulty Levels (Easy, Medium, Hard)
+* Multiple Difficulty Levels (Easy, Medium, Hard)
-* ✅ User Input Handling (Click and Keyboard Support)
+* User Input Handling (Click and Keyboard Support)
-* ✅ Win/Loss Detection
+* Win/Loss Detection
-* ✅ Restart and Reset Functionality
+* Restart and Reset Functionality
-* ✅ Graphical Interface Using Pygame
+* Graphical Interface Using Pygame

-🚀 Built with: Python, Pygame
+Built with: Python, Pygame

 ## Usage
 #### Academic Integrity Notice: